-If your menu changes every day — if there’s a high degree of variability — most customers will be put off.
+If your menu changes every day — if there’s a high degree of variability in processes — a lot of customers will be put off.
 Some people like variety and go out of their way for it, but most of us are creatures of habit.
 We find something we like and we stick with it; we go where we know what we’re getting.
 If we don’t know what to expect from you, you may not be in business for long.

-If yours is like most companies in difficult times, you struggle.
+If yours is like most companies in difficult times like these, you may struggle to achieve consistency in remote and in-house processes.
 Every employee reacts to their own problems and can’t be bothered with others.
 Furthermore, no one has the time or “luxury” to look ahead, let alone ensure consistency in the here-and-now.
 The result is a decline in quality, revenues, morale, and…the number of employees.

 You can do something about this!
 Work towards improving consistency in your work first.
 Good management looks ahead, plans for the future, defines the “product”, and develops measurable objectives, active job descriptions, and clearly defined policies and procedures.

 Quality management works toward delivering a consistent product, inside and out.
 Unless everyone in your business is doing everything they can to deliver a consistent product internally, you won’t see consistency in your finished products.
+Developing procedures and instituting management by procedures will help your organization develop consistency and quality will follow.
 Be a leader and deliver consistent products consistently.
 If you deliver high quality consistently, everything else takes care of itself.